dvidelabs/flatcc/doc/binary-format.md

 value element.
 If an element is of type NONE the value offset must be stored as 0 which is a circular reference.
 This is the only offset that can have the value 0.

+A later addition to the format allows for structs and strings to also be member of a union.
+A union value is always an offset to an independent memory block.
+For strings this is just the offset to the string.
+For tables it is the offset to the table, naturally, and for structs, it is an offset to an separate aligned memory block that holds a struct and not an offset to memory inside any other table or struct.
+FlatCC does not currently support unions other than tables, but will eventually.

 ## Alignment